 - The work itself

 Herzberg found that people strive to attain hygiene needs because they are unhappy without them.
 However, hygiene factors do not provide satisfaction and do not lead to higher motivation.
 Employees are merely dissatisfied without them, not motivated to work harder or smarter.

 What really motivates employees is having interesting work that challenges them along with increased responsibility, autonomy, and recognition for a job well done.
 According to Herzberg, motivating factors like these fill our deep-seated need for growth and achievement.

-To avoid having your employees as part of the 45 percent who say they are satisfied with their jobs but willing to accept another job offer if one arises, you’ll need to focus on both hygiene factors and motivators.
-Creating the proper balance of both will not only make your company appealing to job seekers, but also help you retain your top talent.
+To avoid having your employees as part of the 62% who say they are satisfied with their jobs but willing to accept another job offer if one arises, you’ll need to focus on both hygiene factors and motivators.
+Creating the proper balance of both will not only make your organization appealing to job seekers, but also help you retain your top talent.

 CompHealth has the physicians, advanced practice, and allied providers you need to fill openings at your healthcare facility.
 Give us a call at 800.453.3030 or complete the form below to learn more.